 Tutors provide one-on-one assistance to a student who is learning English or preparing for the GED or college placement testing.
 Tutors help students understand basic reading, writing, grammatical, or math concepts and provide opportunities to practice the skills they are learning in class.
 Tutors work with students to develop activities that are relevant to the students’ needs and goals.
 Tutors generally meet with a student twice a week.

 Talk Time Facilitator

 Talk Time is meant to create informal spaces for ESL students to practice conversational skills outside their classes and build senses of belonging at Seattle Central.
-Talk time with volunteers currently occurs three days each week:
+Talk time with volunteers currently occurs Fridays from 1 pm to 3 pm.

 Computer Skill Tutor

 We also offer computer support on a drop-in basis.
 This is designed for students to drop by for a quick lesson on a specific computer skill that they need for class, i.e., how to share their screen on Zoom, how to upload a file in CANVAS, etc. These drop-in sessions will be conducted on Zoom.